A Six-Hour Interprofessional Symposium for Healthcare Workers

 This course is approved by the California Board of Registered Nursing for six (6) continuing education credits.

-This course is approved by the New York State Occupational Therapy Association, Inc. (NYSOTA) for six (6) contact hours (NY licensees only).
+An application has been submitted to the New York State Occupational Therapy Association, Inc. (NYSOTA) for contact hours (NY licensees only).

-This course is approved by the Regional Emergency Medical Services Council of New York City for six (6) EMS CME credits.
+An application has been submitted to the Regional Emergency Medical Services Council of New York City for EMS CME credits.

 Pharmacists and Pharmacy Technicians: